Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

 As model order reduction is a prior step to applying control to our model, we test both discretization methods' performance while applying the LPOD method for Net1.
 As demonstrated in Fig. \ref{fig:ExpImpJ4a}, the RMSEs are lower for the implicit than the explicit scheme.
 In addition, the change in RMSEs by increasing $n_r$ more than 150 is insignificant as the states which get retained do not hold high energy compared to the previously selected ones.
-On the other hand, errors for the explicit scheme do not go lower than 0.003 with increasing $n_r$---explained through the following example.
+On the other hand, the error values for the explicit scheme do not go lower than 0.003 with increasing $n_r$---explained through the following example.
 Although the CFL condition is satisfied for the explicit scheme, it formulates sharp fronts at points with a relatively significant change in the chemical concentrations as shown in Fig. \ref{fig:ExpImpJ4b}.
 Fig. \ref{fig:ExpImpJ4b} illustrates chlorine concentrations at J4 for both implicit and explicit schemes and the corresponding reduced models with $n_r=120$ of a full model with $n_x=482$.
-It is noticeable that the reduced model based on the explicit scheme is in consequence affected and shows instability behavior that damps reaching equilibrium.
+It is noticeable that the reduced model based on the explicit scheme is consequently affected and shows instability behavior that dampens reaching equilibrium.
 This performance is recorded under a low Courant number with the network's pipes.
 To mitigate that, the water quality time-step is required to be reduced to reach higher CN---near but less than 1.
 Such behavior is avoided when applying the unconditionally stable implicit scheme.

 To that end, the Implicit Upwind scheme gives more accurate results that lead to a more robust control algorithm.
 The computational burden of this scheme can be lowered using sparse matrix multiplication.
-The computational time to perform the simulation shown in Fig. \ref{fig:ExpImpJ4a} is 32.9 and 43.4 seconds for the Explicit and Implicit Upwind schemes, respectively for the same water quality time-step.
-However, the implicit scheme retains high accuracy under higher WQ time-step and accordingly lower computational run-time.
-Therefore, this scheme gives more flexibility in choosing the time-step needed to retain real-time control windows while maintaining high accuracy.
+The computational time to perform the simulation on Net1 shown in Fig. \ref{fig:ExpImpJ4a} is 32.9 and 43.4 seconds for the Explicit and Implicit Upwind schemes, respectively for the same water quality time-step.
+However, the implicit scheme retains high accuracy under a higher WQ time-step while requiring lower computational runtime.
+Therefore, the Implicit Upwind scheme gives more flexibility in choosing the time-step needed to retain real-time control windows while maintaining high accuracy.